NguyenNhat4/BikeStores-Database/README.md

 ## About
-This repository contains large datasets about bike stores, which i use to pratice my SQL skills.
+This repository contains large datasets about bike stores, which i use to pratice my T-SQL skills.
 Database and dataset can be created  in SSMS by  opening and executing  files named "BikeStores Sample Database" in its order (create objects , load data).

 Feel free to use it for personal pratice.